20512 - ECONOMICS AND POLICY OF GLOBAL MARKETS

 Class-group lessons delivered on campus

-The course aims at understanding the working of the global economic environment and its governing Institutions, focusing on the elements driving the long-run growth and financial development of firms and States.
+The course aims at understanding the working of the global economy, its governing Institutions, and its reaction to shocks (health, financial or military crises), focusing on the elements driving economic growth.
 The aim of the course is to provide the theoretical, empirical and historical tools useful to grasp the essential features of the discussed problems.
-Throughout the course, special attention is given to a thorough understanding of the latest developments of the European Union.
+Throughout the course, special attention is given to a thorough understanding of the process of European integration, compared to other experiences in the world.

 The course is divided in three modules:

-- A first module provides a critical discussion of long-run economic scenarios focussing on three main contemporary issues: economic growth models (with an application to the case of China), regional divergence with Europe (and the policies to contrast it), and labour markets.
+- A first module provides a critical discussion of long-run economic scenarios focusing on three main issues: economic growth models (with an application to the case of China), regional divergence with Europe (and the policies to contrast it), and labour markets.

-- A second module analyses in details the economics behind the globalisation process and its consequences, with a particular attention to the process of European integration and the financial crisis.
+- A second module analyses in details the economics of the business cycle and the role of fiscal and monetary policies in shaping it, with a particular attention to the process of European integration.

-- A third module develops the historical features of the Institutions governing these processes.
+- A third module looks at the institutional and historical features of economic crises.

 - Understand the drivers of countries' growth in the long run.